Employment law – Wrongful dismissal

 What is wrongful dismissal?

 This is essentially a breach of contract claim against your employer.

-If your employer has acted in breach of its contractual obligations, for example to give notice in accordance with the entitlement set out in your contract of employment ,then your employer becomes liable to pay you damages for wrongful dismissal, which will reflect all losses you have sustained flown from your employer’s breach.
+If your employer has acted in breach of its contractual obligations, for example a failure to give notice in accordance with the entitlement set out in your contract of employment ,then your employer becomes liable to pay you damages for wrongful dismissal, which will reflect all losses you have sustained flowing from your employer’s breach.